alienkarma/cloudflare-kv-wrapper/README.md

 ## 🦾 API

 All functions are async functions and are fully type-supported.
 Each function's source API link is attached as well for further queries.
+You can provide the credentials and/or namespace ID beforehand using the `init` function or provide them as parameters in each function call.

+### init

 ### Namespaces : create [[source]](https://developers.cloudflare.com/api/operations/workers-kv-namespace-create-a-namespace)